 Cazalla de la Sierra is located in the province of Seville, specifically in the Sierra Norte and within the Sierra Norte Natural Park of Seville, so it is not surprising that its surroundings are natural landscapes of remarkable beauty.
 Surrounded by mountains, you can get to know the village simply by strolling through its streets and being surprised by its old town of cobbled streets and white houses.
 This way you can reach one of the most representative temples of Cazalla de la Sierra, the church of Nuestra Señora de la Consolación.
 The construction of the church began in the 14th century in Mudejar style, but the decoration of the temple was extended in time until the 18th century, so it ended up in a combination of Baroque and Renaissance.
 However, there are other monuments and temples to visit, such as the convent of Madre de Dios or the Carthusian monastery of Cazalla.

-Declared a Historic Site, Zahara de la Sierra is one of the most special White Villages in Cádiz.
+Declared a Historic Site, Zahara de la Sierra is one of the most special White Villages in Cádiz; and one of the most beautiful villages in Andalusia.
 Its location at the foot of the Sierra del Jaral and its situation near the Zahara El Gastor reservoir offers an image of total monumentality.
 In a natural enclave of great value, from the viewpoint of Zahara de la Sierra, located at the foot of the village, you can see the extension of the reservoir.
 Once in the village, the Nasrid settlement is a real eye-catcher, where you can visit the keep, the tower-apse and what is left of the door of the medieval village of Zahara.

 In the heart of the region of La Axarquía is the village of Sedella, with a little more than 600 inhabitants.
 This village in Málaga keeps the essence of its Arab past intact.
 Besides, there is nothing like walking among its white houses full of colourful flowers.
 As if this were not enough, Sedella is included in the Mudéjar Route, an itinerary that shows the villages that were used to travel to the time of the Muslim domination through the Andalusian legacy.
 To complete the visit, the Casa Torreón stands out, in which there is a Mudejar-style tower with Moorish decoration, the parish church of San Andrés with its 16th-century tower and the Virgen de la Esperanza hermitage, among others.